Robotics and Energy Logo

 Summary

-Through this project, we’ve gained a hands-on understanding of creating a website and configuring a web server on an Arduino.
+Through this project, we've gained a hands-on understanding of creating a website and configuring a web server on an Arduino.
 We experienced the fundamentals of web development and the exciting world of IoT.
-Our exploration, particularly in using the web server to control an LED strip, extended to include the integration of the MOSFET and the relay module to manage current and voltage according to each component’s requirements.
-This project equips us with the basics to create a more advanced and practical projects.
+Our exploration extended to include the integration of the MOSFET and the relay module to manage current and voltage according to each component's requirements.
+This project equips us with the basics to create more advanced and practical projects.

 Thank you